 Also known as speed bingo, the 30-ball interpretation is aimed squarely at players who are either pushed for time or enjoy fast and furious online gambling games - play tends to last just a few minutes.
-Game cards feature a three row, three column configuration and therefore contain just nine numbered squares.
+Game cards feature a three-row, three-column configuration and therefore contain just nine numbered squares.

-There’s not really much too it.
+There’s not really much to it.
 Just cover all nine squares and you’ll be declared the winner.
 This version is more suited to casuals as well as mobile gamers looking for something to keep them occupied during transit.
 Those of you that prefer more elaborate play should probably direct your attention to the 75, 80 and 90-ball games.

 Five-line bingo is very similar to the 75-ball game.
-In fact the only difference is that the 5 x 5 card doesn’t include any blank squares.
+In fact, the only difference is that the 5 x 5 card doesn’t include any blank squares.
 Atop the five columns are the letters B-I-N-G-O.

 There are five ways to win 5-line bingo: a ‘single line win’, a ‘double line win’, a ‘three-line win’, a ‘four-line win’ and a ‘full-house’.
 Single line wins happen when you get five numbers in a line.
 Double line wins are possible when you daub 10 numbers in two lines.
-Three line wins are awarded to players who daub 15 numbers in three lines and four line wins are achieved by daubing 20 numbers in four lines.
+Three-line wins are awarded to players who daub 15 numbers in three lines and four-line wins are achieved by daubing 20 numbers in four lines.
 To get a full-house, you’ll have to mark off every number in all five lines.

 50-ball bingo is another fast-paced version that’s played with a card made up of five columns and two rows.
 As with its 30-ball counterpart, every single box is populated with a number.

-In order to win a game of 50-ball bingo, you’re going have to land a full-house by daubing all 10 numbers.
+In order to win a game of 50-ball bingo, you’re going to have to land a full-house by daubing all 10 numbers.
 Not easy but by no means impossible.
 Some versions also allow you to score a win by daubing a single line.